Open Air Wrap

 Cast on 98 stitches.
 We used a basic Long Tail Cast On.

 Repeat Row 1 until you have used all five skeins, minus several yards.
-(For me, the piece measured 56 inches at this point.)
+[Piece measures approximately 56 inches from cast-on edge.]

 Bind off loosely, purling each stitch.